rui314/mold/README.md

 - At least on Linux, it looks like the filesystem's performance to allocate new blocks to a new file is the limiting factor when creating a new large file and filling its contents using mmap.
-  If you already have a large file on a filesystem, writing to it is much faster than creating a new fresh file and writing to it.
+  If you already have a large file in the buffer cache, writing to it is much faster than creating a new fresh file and writing to it.
-  Based on this observation, mold should overwrite to an existing executable file if exists.
+  Based on this observation, mold overwrites to an existing executable file if exists.
 My quick benchmark showed that I could save 300 milliseconds when creating a 2 GiB output file.
-  Linux doesn't allow to open an executable for writing if it is running (you'll get "text busy" error if you attempt). mold should fall back to the usual way if it fails to open an output file.
+  Linux doesn't allow to open an executable for writing if it is running (you'll get "text busy" error if you attempt). mold falls back to the usual way if it fails to open an output file.

 - The output from the linker should be deterministic for the sake of [build reproducibility](https://en.wikipedia.org/wiki/Reproducible_builds)